finos-labs/project-analysis/README.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 05 Sept 2022):
+Here are some of FINOS' most active projects (as of 05 Sep 2022):

  - [FINOS Community Collaboration Space](#FINOS-Community-Collaboration-Space)
  - FDC3